axelarnetwork/axelarjs-sdk/README.md

 # AxelarJS SDK

+## Coming soon

+The `axelarjs-sdk` nodejs repo is currently private and can be accessed only with a NPM token.
+The repo will be made public shortly.

 ## Overview

 The AxelarJS SDK empowers developers to make requests into the Axelar network from a frontend.